mdbhojwani/magento2-save-for-later/README.md

 ## Summary

 The Magento 2 "Save for Later" extension makes shopping easier by allowing logged-in customers to save products they like but aren't ready to purchase yet, similar to the functionality seen on platforms like Amazon, Flipkart, and Myntra.
-This way, shoppers can keep track of items they're interested in without needing to make an immediate purchase.

-By adding this feature to your store, you're offering customers more flexibility and enabling them to shop at their own pace.
-Admins can enable or disable the module and view which products customers have saved, along with the quantity of each item.
-Additionally, admins can analyze this data through intuitive graphs, such as daily activity metrics, popular product trends, monthly insights, and yearly overviews.

-The "Save for Later" module helps admins understand customer preferences, allowing them to enhance the website and improve the overall shopping experience.
-This leads to happier customers and more effective marketing.

 ## Recommendation